 The Piton des Neiges, roof of the Indian Ocean

-Snow on the Reunion Island is very rare, but you will see one of the most captivating sunrises: at an altitude of 3,070 metres, the Piton des Neiges is the Indian’s Ocean roof!
-To get there, there are several paths, including one that climbs through guava and tamarind forests from the cirque of Cilaos: seven hours of dazzling hiking in the heart of the Grand Matarum biological reserve.
-After a short night at the Dufour cave refuge, you must leave before dawn to cover the last few kilometres to the summit.
-On arrival, the 360° panorama embraces the turquoise waters of the Indian Ocean and below, the three cirques (former craters) of Mafate, Salazie and Cilaos.
+Snow is a rare occurrence on Reunion Island, but it offers one of the most breathtaking sunrises you can imagine.
+Standing at 3,070 meters, the Piton des Neiges is the highest point in the Indian Ocean!
+There are several trails leading to the summit, one of which winds through guava and tamarind forests starting from the cirque of Cilaos.
+This trek takes about seven hours and immerses you in the stunning beauty of the Grand Matarum biological reserve.
+After a brief night at the Dufour cave refuge, you’ll need to set out before dawn to navigate the final stretch to the peak.
+Upon reaching the summit, you'll be rewarded with a stunning 360° view, where the turquoise waters of the Indian Ocean stretch out before you, alongside the three cirques - Mafate, Salazie, and Cilaos - nestled below.

 The coasts, a paradise for dolphins and humpback whales